 Low dopamine production can even be a lingering effect of a traumatic childhood, such as suffering abuse or living with an addict.

 One of the most unexpected dopamine drains might be your phone.

 There’s evidence that the electromagnetic radiation emitted from cell phones disrupts levels of dopamine, serotonin, and norepinephrine, a dual-purpose stress hormone / neurotransmitter that helps you respond to stressful situations.

 When we say that a food, supplement, or activity increases dopamine, it sounds like more dopamine is being made.

 This is often the case, but not always.

-Sometimes the amount of dopamine has not changed, but it’s being better utilized.
-(5)
+Sometimes the amount of dopamine hasn’t changed, but rather that it is being better utilized.